-Under no circumstances are minors other than Community College of Philadelphia students allowed in the Athletics Center, instructional laboratories, laboratory prep areas or administrative service areas, such as duplicating, mail room and craft shops.
+Under no circumstances are minors other than Community College of Philadelphia students allowed in the Athletics Center, instructional laboratories, laboratory prep areas, library and/or learning commons, student academic computer centers, learning laboratories, or administrative service areas, such as duplicating, mail room and craft shops.
 This policy does not preclude children's participation in events sanctioned by the College or the involvement of children in educational activities specific to a curriculum.